collective/collective.geo.opensearch/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As opensearch results are added to all collections you may use it as a
-searchform to search inside your collections. if you use a relative
+search form to search inside your collections. if you use a relative
 link (e.g. /mycollection/SearchableText={searchTerms}) you have to
 choose 'Open Search Map View' manually to display the search results.

 Known limitations issues and caveats
 ------------------------------------

-- Currently only the {searchTerms} paramter for full text search is recognized and supported
+- Currently only the {searchTerms} parameter for full text search is recognized and supported
 - add '<match path="regex:^.*/opensearchresults.html*" abort="1" />' to your deliverance/xdv/diazo rules
 - internal searches as described in [5] will always be executed as 'anonymous'
 - relative links in kml files will not be rewritten